laravel/nova-docs/2.0/resources/file-fields.md

 ### Defining The Field

 Next, let's attach the file field to our `User` resource.
 In this example, we will create the field and instruct it to store the underlying file on the `public` disk.
-This disk name should correspond to a disk name in your `config/filesystems.php` configuration file:
+This disk name should correspond to a disk name in your `filesystems` configuration file:

 ```php
 use Laravel\Nova\Fields\File;